VirginiaLynne is a mother of five. She writes about parenting, crafts, games for children, family fun, and Christian ministry ideas.

 Easy Homemade Toy Gun That Shoots

-Want to make one for yourself, or maybe for a crowd at a birthday?
-Follow my easy instructions for a cheap a toy blowgun that shoots Nerf darts.
-I also include directions for making a gun stock and hopper, along with party games to play with friends.
+Follow these easy instructions for a cheap toy blowgun that shoots Nerf darts.
+I've also included directions for making a gun stock and hopper, along with party games to play with friends.

 - Measuring tape.